inkVerb/VIP/601/Lesson-10.md

 firewall-cmd --get-active-zones
 nmcli device status
-# Note the interface outputs, these are used instead od `enp2s0`
+# Note the interface outputs, these are used instead of `enp2s0`

 sudo firewall-cmd --state
 sudo firewall-cmd --reload